ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note

-This is a resubmission, containing a large refactoring, much added functionality, breaking changes to the API, and fewer dependencies.
+This is a resubmission, fixing issues with "clang-UBSAN", "gcc-UBSAN", and "valgrind".
+We have reproduced the errors using the Docker images rocker/r-devel-san, and made the necessary changes.

+We also fix failing test expectations due to platform dependence of C++ code.

 ## Test Environments